-Running from November 8th right up until Christmas Eve, LaplandUK first opened back in 2007 and has welcomed over 1,000,000 guests into its Elven woodland, including the Prince and Princess of Wales, Sir Elton John and The Beckhams.
+Running right up until Christmas Eve, LaplandUK first opened back in 2007 and has welcomed over 1,000,000 guests into its Elven woodland, including the Prince and Princess of Wales, Sir Elton John and The Beckhams.
 Last year saw a record-breaking 300,00 people join the virtual waiting room for tickets to the festive experience.
 Representing a total demand for 1.2 million tickets, the event sold out of the 160,000 available in less than 3 hours, in a ticket drop to rival Glastonbury.

 What is LaplandUK?

-LaplandUK depicts a magical world in which 31 characters come together, to tell in intricate detail, the untold story of Father Christmas and the elves as they prepare for the biggest night of the year.
+LaplandUK depicts a magical world in which 31 characters come together to tell in intricate detail, the untold story of Father Christmas and the elves as they prepare for the biggest night of the year.
 The festive experience combines the scale and detail of film production with the believability of live theatre, reimagining the untold story of Father Christmas.

 The experience features breathtaking performances and interactive activities, including assisting the Toy Factory Elves to make a toy for Father Christmas’ Sleigh, decorating gingerbread with Mother Christmas, ice skating on the frozen pond, and the magical finale: an intimate and personalised encounter with Father Christmas.